 Joseph: My biggest accomplishment so far: Remember the SEO company my father use to pay before I even knew what SEO was?
 Well, they now outsource their SEO and web design clients to my company.
 This deal alone has generated well over six figures in the past year for my business.

 This is my biggest accomplishment for myself.
 Not because of the money, but because this situation has shown me that anything is possible if you focus on your strengths.
 I admired this company and the owners like you wouldn’t believe.
-They were the typical “Wolf of Wall Street” guys in my eyes.
 I looked up to them.
 I wanted to do what they were doing.
-And to have this company now consult me and rely on me, that’s a feeling and confidence booster you can’t buy.

 Matt: Any advice for those wanting to excel in client SEO?